Welcome to ClearView Baptist Church

 Section 6.
 Discipline

-Because of the sensitive nature of these matters, and to protect all parties concerned, the church has committed to the Accountability Council the responsibility to deal with all discipline and exclusion issues.
-The Accountability Council will consist of the Senior Pastor, another ordained pastor on staff, the Chairman of the Deacons, the Personnel Committee Chair, and the Finance Committee Chair.
+Because of the sensitive nature of these matters, and to protect all parties concerned, the Church has committed to the Church Council, as described in Article II, Section 5, the responsibility to deal with all discipline and exclusion issues.

-When a church member steps outside the bounds of biblical conduct including, but not limited to, conduct opposed to the teaching of the Word of God, threatening to the testimony of the church, divisive to the body, or opposed to ClearView’s Statement of Faith and Constitution and Bylaws, the Accountability Council will take every reasonable measure to resolve the problem in accordance with the biblical pattern set forth in Matthew 18:15-17, Galatians 6:1,1 Corinthians 5, 2 Thessalonians 3:6, and Titus 3:10-11.
+When a Church member steps outside the bounds of biblical conduct including, but not limited to, conduct opposed to the teaching of the Word of God, threatening to the testimony of the Church, divisive to the body, or opposed to ClearView’s Statement of Faith and Constitution and Bylaws, the Church Council will take every reasonable measure to resolve the problem in accordance with the biblical pattern set forth in Matthew 18:15-17, Galatians 6:1,1 Corinthians 5, 2 Thessalonians 3:6, and Titus 3:10-11.

-First, a meeting will take place between a person designated by the Accountability Council and the member to point out the member’s fault.
-If the member will not listen, the Accountability Council will designate one or two others to join the first and they will all meet with the member so that every matter may be established by the testimony of two or three witnesses.
-After working through steps one and two, and before it goes before the church, the Accountability Council will meet to determine if exclusion of the member is necessary.
-If the Accountability Council decides that exclusion is necessary they will then present the matter to the church for a vote.
-A three-fourths vote by written ballot of the members present in a meeting announced two weeks in advance is required.
-The church may then proceed to declare the person to be no longer in the membership of the church.
+First, a meeting will take place between a person designated by the Church Council and the member to point out the member’s fault.
+The Church Council may designate a member of the Church Council or another member of the Church to speak to the offending member.
+If the member will not take action to remedy the fault, the Church Council will designate one or two others, from the Church Council or Church membership, to join the first and they will all meet with the member so that every matter may be established by the testimony of two or three witnesses.
+After working through steps one and two, and before it goes before the Church, the Church Council will meet to determine if exclusion of the member is necessary.
+If, upon a three-fourths vote, the Church Council decides that exclusion is necessary they will then present the matter to the Church for a vote.
+A three-fourths vote by written ballot of the members present in a special business meeting announced two weeks in advance is required.
+The Church may then proceed to declare the person to be no longer in the membership of the Church.
 All such proceedings shall be pervaded by a spirit of Christian kindness and forbearance.

 Section 7.
 Christian Mediation

-Members of the church agree to submit any legal dispute with ClearView Baptist Church, any staff member, or person acting on behalf of Clearview Baptist Church, for mediation before a mutually agreed-upon mediator, or if none can be agreed upon, one selected by Peacemaker Ministries or other organization as chosen by our Executive Team.
-Lawsuits between believers, or threats of lawsuits between believers, are a matter of grave concern for the church, are contrary to biblical and church teaching, and mediation is an effort to resolve disputes in a biblical fashion (1 Cor.
+Members of the Church agree to submit any legal dispute with ClearView Baptist Church, any staff member, or person acting on behalf of Clearview Baptist Church, for mediation before a mutually agreed-upon mediator, or if none can be agreed upon, one selected by Peacemaker Ministries or other organization as chosen by the Church Council.
+Lawsuits between believers, or threats of lawsuits between believers, are a matter of grave concern for the Church, are contrary to biblical and Church teaching, and mediation is an effort to resolve disputes in a biblical fashion (1 Cor.
 6: 1-7).

 Mediation will be governed by the Rules of Procedure for Christian Conciliation of the Institute for Christian Conciliation (ICC Rules), unless modified as stipulated by the parties.
 In particular, subject to the more detailed provisions of the ICC Rules, the mediator(s) will attempt to assist ClearView in reaching a voluntary settlement of any disputes through mediation.
 The confidentiality of the mediation process will be protected and these matters will not be discussed with people who do not have a necessary interest in them.
 If settlement can be agreed upon, the conciliators may, at their discretion, issue an advisory opinion.
 Neither the opinion, nor any communications exchanged in the mediation process, will be admissible for any purpose in any subsequent legal proceeding.